 I. SCC PPE OF THE RULES - ONE FORM OF ACTION 1

-LR1.1 Scope of the Rules
+LR1.1 Scope of the Rules -

 (a) Title and Citation 1

 (b) Effective Date; Transitional Provision 1

 (c) Scope of Rules; Construction 1

 (d) Reference to Clerk 1

 LR1.2 Amendments to the Local Rules 2

-II.
-CO MMENCEMENT OF THE ACTION .
-3
+MMENCEMENT OF THE ACTION -

 LR3.1 Civil Cover Sheet 3

 LR3.1.
-1 Patent, Trademark and Copyright Cases 4
+Patent, Trademark and Copyright Cases 4

 LR3.2 Assignment of Cases to Judges 5

 (a) Method 5

 (b) Sequence 5

 (c) Procedure 5

 (d) Exceptions 5

 (e) Effect 6

 (f) Duty of parties 6

 (g) Unavailability of judge 6

 LR4.1 Service of Process 7

 (a) Preparation of Summons 7

 (b) Preparation of Subpoenas for Witnesses 7

-LR4.2 Payment of Fees by In Forma Pauperis Litigants 8
+LR4.2 Payment of Fees by In Forma Pauperis Litigants

 Prepayment of Fees

-LR4.5 When Fee Not Included $1\overline{0}$
+When Fee Not Included

 General Format of Papers Presented for Filing

-LR5.2 Filing and Service by Electronic Means.
-12
+Filing and Service by Electronic Means

-(a) Electronic Filing 12
+(a) Electronic Filing

-(b) Use of Case Management/Electronic Case Files system 12
+(b) Use of Case Management/Electronic Case Files system

 (c) Filing by Facsimile

 (d) Electronic Service.

-(e) Electronic Case Filing Rules and Procedures 12
+(e) Electronic Case Filing Rules and Procedures

 LR5.3 Filing of Discovery.

+ining of 2 love (or), and the contract of the

 III.
-P LEADINGS AND MOTIONS 14
+Pl LEADINGS AND MOTIONS 14

-LR7.1 Motion Practice 14
+LR7.1 Motion Practice 4

 (a) Briefing Schedule

-(b) Brief Format 14
+(b) Brief Format

 (c) Reply Briefs

 (d) Supplemental Briefs

-LR7.2 Motion Disposition
+LR72 Motion Disposition

 Citation of Authority

 Resolution of Dispositive Motions by Magistrate Judge

-(a) Consent to Magistrate Judge
+LIC / .
+J (a) Consent to Magistrate Judge

+(a) Consont to magnitude sudge . /